 - 2. Follow the procedure listed in the Before working inside your system section. - 3.
-If required, remove the cooling shroud.
+Remove the cooling shroud.

 - 1. Disconnect the power cable from the power connector on the system board by pressing the sides of the power cable. - 2.
 Lift the fan out of the cooling fan bracket.